 Commerical

-When buying commercial property on the other hand, it is more expensive initially than buying a residential property of the same price.
-But the higher initial outlay comes with immediate benefits including much higher cashflow.
+When buying commercial property, the initial outlay is higher than buying a residential property of the same price, but the higher initial outlay typically comes with immediate benefits, including higher cash flow.

 When buying a commercial investment property, your initial purchase costs include: